-Each of the 4 smaller toes consist of 3 bones called phalanges, forming two interphalangeal joints.
+Each of the 4 smaller toes consists of 3 bones called phalanges, forming two interphalangeal joints.
 The toe bends at the proximal or first interphalangeal joint.
-Initially it can be straightened, but if left untreated, this can become a permanent deformity.
+Initially, it can be straightened, but if left untreated, this can become a permanent deformity.

 People with a hammer toe will often find that a corn or callus will develop on the top of the toe, where it rubs against the top of the footwear.
 This can be painful when pressure is applied or when anything rubs on it.
 The affected joint may also be painful and appear swollen.

 Hammer toe is often caused by wearing shoes that do not fit properly.
 If shoes are too small either in length or width, then the toes are held in a shortened position for long periods and the muscles eventually shorten and pull the toes into the bent position.

 Alternatively, it can be caused by over-activity in the extensor digitorum longus muscle and weakness in the counteracting muscle under the foot, such as flexor digitorum longus.

 Flexor digitorum longus muscle causes the toes to grip and mold to the floor's surface which is vital in maintaining balance on rough surfaces.
 The tendons pass under the foot.
 Walking barefoot on an uneven surface is an excellent exercise for this muscle and it can be stretched by pulling the foot and toes upwards.